-A mile-and-a-half from where the deer roam in the saguaro-studded foothills of the Santa Catalina Mountains, sit down for some izakaya-style dining.
+A little over a mile from where the deer roam in the saguaro-studded foothills of the Santa Catalina Mountains, sit down for some izakaya-style dining.
 Japanese "tapas" might not be a completely accurate description for this genre of shareable plates, but you get the idea.

-A few of my favorites are the sautéed shrimp-with-mild-green-chiles, the gyoza, and for a main course--the 'bibimpbap'-chirashi bowl.
-Over sushi-rice, you're served a generous sampling of fresh sashimi, tamagoyaki (slightly sweet rolled omelet), sprouts and seaweed, and a quail egg as a garnish.
+A few of my favorites are the sautéed shrimp with mild green chilies, the gyoza, and (for a main course) the bibimpbap-chirashi bowl.
+Over sushi-rice, you're served a generous sampling of fresh sashimi, tamagoyaki (slightly sweet rolled omelet), sprouts, and seaweed, with a quail egg as a garnish.
 Korean-inspired spicy/sweet 'bibim' sauce tops it off.
-(In cuisine, at least, Korea and Japan do get along well...)

 Chef-owner Jun Arai's wife, Diana, is from Mexico, which explains the homemade flan on the menu.